Published December 30, 2022

 Did you meet Three Fingers?

+There is a scene in Elden Ring that is quite possibly the most unsettling, and it can be found deep within the sewers of Leyndell Royal Capital.
 These sewers are located quite a distance away from the main paths of travel.
 After Mohg has been eliminated, a massive underground catacomb will become visible.
 As you make your way through the innumerable corpses that are contained within, each one frozen in eternal agony, a horrible, genocidal truth will become apparent to you as you make your way through the corpses.
 But all of this horror is just a preamble to an even greater discovery; further down still lies Three Fingers, and it reveals that nothing in Elden Ring is quite as it appears to be at first glance.
 The discovery is made in Three Fingers, which is located further down still.

 It's a delightful lens shift, and it's made all the more delightful by the fact that there's a good chance you'll get through Elden Ring without ever once pondering its Outer Gods, oblivious to the cosmic nightmare staring provocatively from behind the curtain.
 It's a delectable lens shift, and it's made all the more delightful by the fact that there's a good chance you'll get through Elden Ring without ever once pondering.
 The concept of a personified version of chaos operating behind the scenes has always seemed to me to be a more compelling theological argument than the vast majority of the others.–or rehashing aesthetics that are all too familiar to the audience.
 The following works are suggested for reading this week: "Negative Space" by B. Yeager, "Wounds" by Nathan Ballingrud, and "literally anything" written by Thomas Ligotti.
 Sincerity compels me to admit that I do not believe it is necessary for me to come across another tenebrous tentacle, death cult, or peculiar fishing village ever again.
 However, while literary cosmic horror has long since escaped Lovecraft's rather problematic shadow (this week's recommended reading), Lovecraft's influence can still be felt in the subgenre.
 Even the expertly crafted Bloodborne by FromSoftware relies heavily on Lovecraft's extensive iconography.